 With funding and support from Project Gambia in May 2012 the villagers fenced a 100m x 100m and planted crops.

-Over the past 4 years the farming project has grown and grown.
+Since 2012 the farming project has grown and grown.
 In March 2013 the farm was extended to 200m x 200m of fenced land and in 2014 to 400m x 400m.
-Cassava, corn, beans and cashew nuts are now being grown.
-In the words of one Sintet villager, 'Our children no longer go to bed hungry.'
+Cassava, corn, beans and cashew nuts were some of the crops being grown.
+In the words of one Sintet villager, ‘Our children no longer go to bed hungry.’

 The next stage of the project was to provide a solar powered irrigation and pump system which would enable crops to be grown during the dry season by drawing water up from a bore hole 24 metres underground.